roydensynderen/JavaScript/README.md

 ### V-School

-Graduated from a Full-Stack JavaScript Program from the coding bootcamp specializing in the MERN Stack, consisting of Mongo, Express, React & Node respectively.
-Exercises and projects done in school can be found here.
+Graduated from a Full-Stack JavaScript Program specializing in the MERN Stack, consisting of Mongo, Express, React & Node respectively.
+Exercises and projects done in V School can be found here.

 You may choose to read the __filtered__ list of major web development projects below: